 I'm new to cross-country skiing and the trails.
 Will someone ski with me?

 Trakkers offers its members ski lessons, from "I've never been on skis before" to "I'm interested in fine-tuning my uphill skating technique."
 During your lesson, you'll meet others at the same skill level.
 Smile.
 Make friends with other Trakkers.
 While not organized, there's always someone to ski with.

 Should I carry food or water?

 Consider carrying a fanny pack or small backpack with some liquids and energy bars.
-Be sure to keep yourself hydrated, expecially on long or difficult trails.
+Be sure to keep yourself hydrated, especially on long or difficult trails.

 How long are your Sunday ski trips?

 Our bus leaves our pick-up point, near Keele subway station, at 9 AM.
-Our bus leaves the resort at 4 PM.
+Before February 1, our bus leaves the resort at 4 PM.
 After February 1, our bus leaves the resort at 4:30 PM.
 We return to our pick-up point at approximately 6 PM.

 I've signed up for a Sunday ski trip with a guest, but I didn't cancel before the Thursday 9 PM deadline.
 Do I have to pay for the trip?